enasequence/read_docs/cli_07.md

 “This sample represents a MAG from the metagenomic run ERRXXXXX”

+If the assembly was derived from multiple samples or runs you can list these here with a comma separated list or range.

 More information about how and why we use this additional sample information can be found [here](faq_metagenomes.html).

-The methods for submitting these studies follow the same process as any other study/sample submission.
+The methods for submitting metagenomic studies and samples follow the same process as any other study/sample submission.
 Follow the links for more information.

 Instructions for interactive submitters: